-* Dimensions diagrams and step-by-step instructions for four different boats
+* Dimensions and instructions for four different boats

 * How to copy another driftboat hull

 * How to design and build your own hull from scratch